 - Research these wonderful creatures so a greater understanding of how to save them can be gained

-- Enable inter-cultural exchange between international volunteers and locals.
+- Enable interaction between international volunteers and their local hosts.

 How You Can Help

 Volunteers play an integral role in achieving the goals of this project.
 Like many conservation programs, funds are greatly lacking, and a willing volunteer labor force is essential to its success.
 Those working on this program will support research and conservation work which involves counting turtles, measuring nests, collecting scientific information and night beach patrols.
 They will also help protect turtle nests from human poachers, assisting on the egg-harvesting programs and helping in the hatcheries.
 Volunteers may also get the fantastic opportunity to participate in the subsequent release of hatchlings to the sea!
 Outside of the breeding season (January to May), volunteers will assist with other vital conservation projects such as the development of advance infrastructure on the beaches, including building and lighting projects to mitigate the adverse effect of vehicle and human traffic on turtle nesting grounds, as well maintaining the beach environment itself.
 This is a wonderful program that has a direct impact on the safety of sea turtle populations on the Pacific Coast of Coast Rica.
 Volunteers will gain unique experience on conservation projects, learn more about the Costa Rican people and culture and travel to beautiful locations.